cho-dev/what-is-cho-dev/README.md

 ## What is cho-dev?

-cho-dev is super development in Japanese (超dev).
+cho-dev stands for "super development" in Japanese (超dev).

-It means NOT a great code, great product...
+It does not mean a great code, great product...

 Just a repository of my un-cleanup spaghetti code.